On behalf of the Management and Staff of the Tulfarris Hotel & Golf Resort,

 Allied Irish Bank

-The Elk Bar is situated on the ground level of the Hotel.
+The Brasserie Bar is situated on the ground level of the Hotel.
 Opening times are as follows:

 Monday – Thursday: